Mundar/concat-use/use-lines/README.md

 assert_eq!(use_lines.clone().with_format(DisplayFormat::Hidden).to_string(),
 "# use concat_use::concat_use; use proptest::prelude::*; use std::{env, fs::{File, read_to_string}, io::{self, BufWriter, Read, Seek, SeekFrom, Write}, path::Path}; use use_lines::UseLines;");
 ```

-The `concat-use` macro combines use declarations and outputs a static
-string.